 Olive oil produces a small amount of secretion by the pancreas, making this organ “work” little, but efficiently and enough to carry out all its digestive functions.
 It stimulates the absorption of various nutrients (calcium, Iron, magnesium, etc.).

-Olive oil, therefore, is a fat that is digested and absorbed really well.
+Extra virgin olive oil, therefore, is a fat that is digested and absorbed really well.
 It has choice properties and a mild laxative effect that helps to combat constipation and bad breath.

 Helps to reduce blood pressure

 Certain foods can raise blood pressure besides having an effect on body weight.
 Along with high blood cholesterol, cigarette smoking, obesity and diabetes, it is one of the main health problems of the developed world.

 One in every four adults is hypertensive.
 This increases the risk of early death because of the damage to the body’s arteries, especially the arteries that supply blood to the heart, kidneys, brain and eyes.
 Addition of olive oil to a diet has a clear lowering effect on blood pressure.
 Regular consumption of olive oil decreases both systolic (maximum) and diastolic (minimum) blood pressure.

 Extra virgin olive oil has been scientifically proven to reduce high blood pressure.
 A survey of the Mediterranean diet showed that use of extra virgin olive oil reduced blood pressure in hypertensive or healthy people.
 The risk of heart disease especially in the West resulting from high blood pressure should be reason enough to move to a healthier type of olive oil and better lifestyle.

 Help control healthy cholesterol levels

 Cholesterol is a fatty substance contained in foods of animal origin.
 Diets containing a large amount of animal fats raise blood cholesterol level, which is one of the chief risk factors of cardiovascular disease.